Pancho Guzmán: Biography

 Guzmán, the son of a banker, began playing tennis at the age of seven and trained at the Guayaquil Tennis Club.
 He was 11 when he won his first national title and in 1961 was a finalist in the Orange Bowl.
 In 1963 he made his Davis Cup debut for Ecuador, for a tie against Trinidad and Tobago, aged only 17.

 In the 1965 French Championships, Guzmán was in the unusual situation of exiting in the third round, without even playing a match.
 He received a first round bye, then benefited from a walkover in the second round when number one seed Manuel Santana had to withdraw.
 In the third round he lost in a walkover to Bill Hoogs.
 He made the third round again at the 1966 French Championships, but this time featured in the tournament, with wins over Mike Belkin and Terry Ryan.
 In the mixed doubles he partnered with Helen Gourlay to make the semi-finals.
-Curiously he is listed as losing in a walkover for the first round of the singles in every French Open from 1967 to 1971.
+He is listed as losing in a walkover for the first round of the singles in every French Open from 1967 to 1971.

 In April 1969, Guzman won the Jacksonville Invitation defeating Nicholas Kalogeropoulos in the semifinal and Mike Belkin in the final.